 - Attend a Summer Scholars Information Session.

 Information sessions are an opportunity for students and their parents/guardians to get additional information about the program and ask questions.
 Applicants must attend a session for their application to be reviewed.
-Join us at one of the sessions listed below:
+Information session dates will be available on February 1.

 Project Title: Houston-Louis Stokes Alliance for Minority Participation: Senior Alliance.
 NSF Award number: 1911310.